 She left ADing after seven years to get an MFA in Screenwriting from UCLA, where she won numerous screenwriting awards, including the Samuel Goldwyn.
 Her original screenplay, “Cleaverville” was produced by Alexander/Enright Productions and aired on Lifetime.
 She’s written an MOW for the DeAngelis Group in Italy, had a script optioned by Hearst Entertainment, and developed projects with Roth-Arnold Productions and other companies.
-She teaches screenwriting at UCLA, Stephens College and the AFI DWW, and has been the Board President for the CineStory Foundation, a screenwriting education non-profit, since 2009, and a board member since 2004.
+She teaches screenwriting at UCLA, Stephens College and the AFI DWW, and has been CineStory’s Board President and Creative Director, Mentorship since 2009, and a CineStory board member since 2004.

 Photo by Rayme Silverberg